Procession for Snowbirds crash victim makes its way through Halifax - Sylvan Lake News

 The national aerobatics team was on a cross-country tour to boost residents’ spirits during the COVID-19 pandemic.

-Defence Minister Harjit Sajjan and Governor General Julie Payette wore face masks as they stood at the airport ceremony along with dozens of military members.
+Defence Minister Harjit Sajjan and Gov. Gen. Julie Payette wore face masks as they stood at the airport ceremony along with dozens of military members.

-Payette said the Snowbirds do a risky job and said she was proud to be in Halifax honouring Casey.
+Payette said the Snowbirds do a risky job, and added she was proud to be in Halifax honouring Casey.

 “The fact that this happened during Operation Inspiration, where they were going around cheering us Canadians, is even more tragic,” Payette said after the ceremony.